 *Note: the commercial team should meet or exceed CDC guidelines and use EPA-registered disinfectants.

-- Taking temperatures before coming to the facility
+- Taking staff temperatures before coming to the facility

 - Self-diagnosis of ailments, like cough or fatigue, and staying home if any are experienced